Y-WJ/NLP-PLAYER/README.md

 # NLP-PLAYER
 some algorithm implemention and reference doc,

-mainly by python based on tensorflow
+mainly in python based on tensorflow